Landscapes touched by warfares

 Overnight near one of many shelters the forest company built for h/bikers

 I continued through the range the whole Wednesday 26th June leaving marked trails at about noon and turning to the east on forest roads.
 It was obvious from the tracks and scat the wildlife is abundant here, although the range has been heavily deforested in previous years.
-I mean I have never seen such deforested area before.
+I mean I have never seen such large deforested area before.
 The advantage is the small trees planted few years ago give a hiker beautiful views over High Tatras on the western edge of the range.

 Young forest growth enables views over High Tatras